|Founded||Founded c. 1983 in or near Humboldt Park (West Humboldt Park) K-Town|

 Low rider face from low rider magazine, cross with three slashes above it

-The Latin Pachucos’ story does not go as far back in time as many of the other gangs from the area the Pachucos started.
+The Latin Pachucos’ story does not go as far back in time as many of the other gangs from the area.
 The reason why the Latin Pachucos are not as old of a gang as Latin Kings, Spanish Cobras, Maniac Latin Disciples or Insane Unknowns is because the Pachucos started out as a Mexican gang coming up in a very heavily Puerto Rican neighborhood, that neighborhood is West Humboldt Park, the very site of one of the largest concentrations of Puerto Rican migration in the entire city.

 The fact that these kids wore the colors black and white and hanging out on Karlov and Hirsch got them mistaken for Insane Unknown gang members by members of the Latin Disciples (MLDs) that came over there representing and throwing down the Unknowns.
 The kids could have easily just said they do not claim anything and left it at that but instead these kids were just pissed about getting messed with and did not care the Disciples thought they were Unknowns and they did not care how big of a gang the Disciples were.
 These kids fought the Disciples savagely and it was said they beat the hell out of them.